Daisuke Sakaguchi

-Daisuke Sakaguchi (阪口 大助, Sakaguchi Daisuke) is a Japanese voice actor affiliated with Aoni Production.
-He is best known for his roles in Mobile Suit Victory Gundam as Üso Ewin, Gintama as Shinpachi Shimura, Clannad as Youhei Sunohara, Blood Blockade Battlefront as Leonardo Watch, Paprika as Kei Himuro, Atashinchi as Yuzuhiko Tachibana, Hyouka as Satoshi Fukube, Guilty Crown as Souta Tamadate, Persona 5 as Yuki Mishima, Paranoia Agent as Lil' Slugger, Ragnarok The Animation as Roan, God Eater as Kōta Fujiki, and Fire Force as Viktor Licht.
+Daisuke Sakaguchi (阪口 大助, Sakaguchi Daisuke) is a Japanese voice actor, born in Kashiwazaki, Niigata.
+He is best known for his roles in Mobile Suit Victory Gundam as Üso Ewin, Gintama as Shinpachi Shimura, Clannad as Youhei Sunohara, Blood Blockade Battlefrontas Leonardo Watch, Paprika as Kei Himuro, Atashinchi as Yuzuhiko Tachibana, Hyouka as Satoshi Fukube, Guilty Crown as Souta Tamadate, Persona 5 as Yuki Mishima, Paranoia Agent as Lil' Slugger, Ragnarok The Animation as Roan, God Eater as Kōta Fujiki, and Fire Force as Viktor Licht.

-He was part of the voice actor unit E.M.U (Entertainment Music Unit) with fellow voice actors Hikaru Midorikawa, Hideo Ishikawa, Nobutoshi Hayashi, and Ryōtarō Okiayu.
+He was a member of the voice actor unit E.M.U (Entertainment Music Unit) with fellow voice actors Hikaru Midorikawa, Hideo Ishikawa, Nobutoshi Hayashi, and Ryōtarō Okiayu.